telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-a-row.md

 # Styling Rows

->tipBefore reading this topic, you might find useful to get familiar with the [Template Structure of the GridViewRow]({%slug radgridview-styles-and-templates-templates-structure%}#gridviewrow).
+>tipBefore reading this topic, you might find it useful to get familiar with the [Template Structure of the GridViewRow]({%slug radgridview-styles-and-templates-templates-structure%}#gridviewrow).

 In this article we will discuss the following topics: